 Anyway, apparently both actresses had the same dream that night, involving being attacked in a temple.
 One dreamed that she was struck in the body, and soon needed an abdominal operation.
 The other dreamed she was struck in the face, and almost lost her sight to glaucoma.
 All other people involved had minor illnesses.

 “Was that,” Lincoln intones, “the curse of the priests of Amun?”

 He gives quite a good reading of the line.
-But then, unlike many historians, he did go to RADA.
+But then, unlike many historians, he did get his training at RADA.

 Back to Nimoy, and an incident in 1976.
 The mummy of Rameses was shipped to Paris for preservation work.
 Then he mentions that Tutankhamun was badly preserved, and some believe this was deliberate on the part of the priests.
 Then, next sentence, we’re back to Rameses.
 Perhaps Ramses’ mummy is being attacked by long dormant bacteria.
 The priests might have known more than we can imagine.
 Maybe the vessels in Tut’s tomb contained ‘something lethal’?

 Okay.
 I see where they’re going with this.
 Perhaps the ‘curse’ was something nasty excavated with the body.
 Something unlikely, but within the realm of science — a poison or a dormant germ.
 Trouble is, how does that fit in with the Akhenaten play story?
 Did this chemical cause a hail?
 Did it kill the 6th Earl’s dog?
 I’m not even trying to be sceptical here, I’m genuinely just confused as to what point is being made.